pal-ayaya/palia-leaks/index.md

 ## New NPC: **Ulfe**

-### Also known as "the Umbraan child", "lost child".
+Also known as "the Umbraan child", "the lost child".

 ![Ulfe front](./ulfe-front.png) ![Ulfe back](./ulfe-back.png)